What is Camp TOV?

 How can I sign up?

-Register online here.
+Registration will be posted online in March.
 Registration is first come, first served and will not be final until payment has been received.
 No spots will be held.

 What do campers and parents have to say?